apache/dubbo-website/blog/en-us/dubbo-annotation-driven.md

-Meanwhile, the use of `<dubbo:annotation>`Dubbo scanned after `@Service`a problem in terms Spring agents, such as the issue GitHub [https://github.com/alibaba/dubbo/issues/794:](https://github.com/alibaba/dubbo/issues/794%EF%BC%9A)
+Meanwhile, the use of `<dubbo:annotation>` Dubbo scanned after `@Service`a problem in terms Spring agents, such as the issue GitHub [https://github.com/alibaba/dubbo/issues/794:](https://github.com/alibaba/dubbo/issues/794%EF%BC%9A)

 > About the dubbo @Service annotation when generating the ServiceBean, the interface gets the bug of the spring proxy object.
 >
-> >In the project, I used it.
+> >In the project, I use this form to expose the service..
 > >
 > >```java
 > >@Service